An Efficient Algorithm for Vertex Enumeration of Arrangement: The Zero rule

 \rightline{$\Box$}

-Next, we give a condition to test if an entry of a dictionary passes the valid reverse pivoting test.
-The criterion is that if $(s,r)$ passes the test, then applying the Zero rule in the new dictionary will automatically pinpoint $(r,s)$.
-Then, pivoting $(r,s)$ will go back to the original dictionary.
-This property is called reversibility, which is important to the vertex enumeration algorithm in terms of ensuring that no storage is needed, and no vertices are missed.
+{Next, in order to have a better understanding of Zero pivots,} we give an if-and-only-if condition to test if a pivot on a dictionary is a valid reverse Zero pivot.
 Figure \ref{fig:enter-label} presents an example to illustrate the Zero rule and its valid reverse, where blocks of different colors correspond to different sub-conditions taking effect.

 \begin{prop}[Reversibility] Let $\x_B=\bar{A}\x_N$ be an arbitrary dictionary.
 Then $(s,r)$, where $s\in B$ and $r\in N_{\neq g}$, is the valid reverse of the Zero rule if and only if

 i) $ r<s$ and $\bar{a}_{sr}\neq0$;